-Rotrex offers technical and commercial support to OEM customers and official Rotrex distributors along the entire development cycle in order to ensure a proper quality level in all Rotrex based applications.
+Rotrex offers technical and commercial support to OEM customers, official Rotrex distributors and kit builders during the entire development cycle to ensure a proper quality level in all Rotrex based applications.
 The diagram below represents an ideal application development cycle.